wirybeaver/wirybeaver.github.io/_posts/2018-12-13-interview-background.md

 Mark-sweep used in the old generation.
 Use case: require low-pause.

 #### G1
-Replace of CMS. parrallel, concurrent, incrementally compacting low pause.
+Replacement of CMS. parrallel, concurrent, incrementally compacting low pause.

 # Database
 ## join